bhanuprakasheagala/Cpp-Programming/README.md

 There are two kinds of templates.
 Function templates and class templates.
 Class templates can be used for structs, classes and unions.

 A template is not a type, but only a pattern, that tells the compiler how to generate a type based on template parameters.
-That means that for each template, that is used with differ-ent template parameter types in the code, the compiler defines independent types, that consume independent memory resources.
+That means that for each template, that is used with different template parameter types in the code, the compiler defines independent types, that consume independent memory resources.